What Is a Proper Noun?

 The word “proper” is derived from the word “property” and has the meaning of “one’s own.”

-In contrast to common nounsOpens in new window, proper nouns are rarely encountered as plurals, although there are occasion in which they may be used in such a fashion:
+In contrast to common nounsOpens in new window, proper nouns are rarely encountered as plurals.
+Although there are occasion in which they may be used as such.For Example:

 In principle, proper nouns are not introduced by an indefinite article such as a or the.
 However, there are exceptions: